Electric scooters are fun to ride. But if you think they aren’t dangerous, you are wrong.

 3. High-risk Behavior

 Reckless behavior by youngsters or adults can lead to safety hazards.
 Some just want to do crazy tricks with their scooters, for the thrill of it, underestimating the risk associated with their adventures.
-Even if you are the adventurous kind, all the tricks and stunts must be performed in a safe space with proper safety gear on your body.
+Even if you are the adventurous kind, all the tricks and stunts must be performed in a safe space with proper electric scooter safety gear on your body.

 4. Reduced Visibility

 Most people aren’t “expecting” electric scooters in a bike lane or a sidewalk.
 To add to this problem, electric scooters are very compact in size and can become obscure amidst a crowd of people walking.
-This reduces their visibility to motorists and drivers who need to see them to avoid collision.
+This reduces their visibility to motorists and drivers who need to see them to avoid a collision.
 If there are any objects on the road, the rider themselves can be obscured.
 So it is crucial that you take the necessary safety measures to avoid any accidents.

 5. Uneven Roads